c-blake/lc/README.md

 in with a counter example. }

-In the other direction, `lc` supports informational bonuses like ns-resolution file timestamps with `%1..%9` extensions to the `strftime` format language for fractions of a second to that many places as per your discretion, rate of disk utilization (`512*st_blocks/st_size` = allocated/addressable file bytes), newer Linux `statx` attributes and birth times, and more.
+In the other direction, `lc` supports informational bonuses like ns-resolution file times with `%1..%9` extensions to the `strftime` format language for fractions of a second to that many places, rate of disk utilization (`512*st_blocks/st_size` = allocated/addressable file bytes), newer Linux `statx` attributes and birth times, and more.

 `lc` also comes with boolean logic combiners for file kind tests, many built-in tests, and is extensible for totally user-defined tests and formats.
 If there's